Denis Mahon: Legacy

 In the 1990s, Mahon lent his entire 57 piece art collection to various museums in the UK, the Pinacoteca Nazionale in Bologna and the National Gallery of Ireland in Dublin.
-The loans included: 25 to the National Gallery, London; 12 to the Ashmolean, Oxford; 8 to the National Gallery of Scotland, Edinburgh; 6 to the Fitzwilliam Museum, Cambridge; 5 to the Birmingham Art Gallery; 1 to Temple Newsam House, Leeds.
+The loans included: 25 to the National Gallery, London; 12 to the Ashmolean Museum, Oxford; 8 to the National Gallery of Scotland, Edinburgh; 6 to the Fitzwilliam Museum, Cambridge; 5 to the Birmingham Art Gallery; 1 to Temple Newsam House, Leeds.

-In a complex legal arrangement via his personal charitable trust, a number of these paintings (such as The Rape of Europa) are on permanent loan from The Art Fund, which owns them.
+In a complex legal arrangement via his personal charitable trust, a number of these paintings (such as The Rape of Europa) are on permanent loan from the Art Fund, which owns them.
 There are two conditions to the loans: that the museums in question never deaccession any of their works; or charge for admission.
 If either condition is broken, the paintings could be withdrawn from the museums.

 In 2010, Mahon donated his entire library and archive to the National Gallery of Ireland.

-After his death, the trustees of the charitable trust under instruction from Mahon's Will offered to donate the pieces to the national collection for free via The Art Fund, subject to the same conditions under which they were originally loaned.
-If these conditions were broken, then the arts owner The Art Fund could ask for their immediate return.
+After his death, the trustees of the charitable trust under instruction from Mahon's Will offered to donate the pieces to the national collection for free via the Art Fund, subject to the same conditions under which they were originally loaned.
+If these conditions were broken, then the art's owner the Art Fund could ask for their immediate return.
 He also left the Art Fund a further £1 million cash bequest.